chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 **correctness**
 -------------------------------------------------------------------------------
 foo.chpl            Chapel test program to compile and run foo.test.c          C test program to compile and run.
-See `this section
-                    <Comparing to a C version>`_ for more information
+See `Comparing to a C
-foo.good            expected output of test program
+                    version`_ for more information foo.good            expected output of test program
 ..
 -------------------------------------------------------------------------------
 **Test Settings**
 -------------------------------------------------------------------------------
 foo.compopts        line separated compiler flag configurations.
-See `this
+See
-                    section <Compile-time Arguments>`_ for more information COMPOPTS            directory-wide compiler flags foo.execopts        line separated runtime flag configurations.
-See `this section <Execution-time Arguments>`_ for more information EXECOPTS            directory-wide runtime flags foo.execenv         line separated list of environment variables settings.
-See `this section <Environment Variables>`_ for more information EXECENV             directory-wide environment variables foo.numlocales      number of locales to use in multi-locale run NUMLOCALES          directory-wide number of locales to use in multi-locale run
+                    `Compile-time Arguments`_ for more information COMPOPTS            directory-wide compiler flags foo.execopts        line separated runtime flag configurations.
+See `Execution-time Arguments`_ for more information EXECOPTS            directory-wide runtime flags foo.execenv         line separated list of environment variables settings.
+See `Environment Variables`_ for more information EXECENV             directory-wide environment variables foo.numlocales      number of locales to use in multi-locale run NUMLOCALES          directory-wide number of locales to use in multi-locale run